 Alternative Premium Cards

 With an annual fee of £450 the American Express Platinum card is currently one of the most expensive cards in the UK market.
 That said if you travel a significant amount the benefits are likely to outweigh the annual cost (I have both the Gold and Platinum cards).
 Read my review here for the full benefits offered and some detailed cost analysis to see whether it would be worth it for your spending/travel habits.
 The card comes with a sign-up bonus of 30,000 reward points which can be increased to 35,000 reward points if you use this link and scrolling down to the correct card.

 Let’s Wrap it Up – HSBC Premier UK Review

 The tough sign-up criteria and stronger earnings rates of alternative credit cards means the HSBC Premier card would be of limited appeal to most.
 That said if you’d struggle to use an American Express credit card at a large percentage of the retailers you visit, the HSBC Premier credit card may be of interest to some, with one of the best earnings rate for a free MasterCard.

 Should you wish to use the HSBC Premier MasterCard card abroad you can significantly reduce the foreign exchange fees by linking the card up with the Curve app.
-If you’re looking for a free card with an exceptional sign-up bonus and strong continued earnings rate then we’d recommend the American Express Gold card (reviewed here).
-Don’t forget that you can increase the sign-up bonus received from 20,000 points to 22,000 if you use this link.
+If you’re looking for a free card with an good sign-up bonus and strong continued earnings rate then we’d recommend the American Express Gold card (reviewed here).
+Don’t forget that you can increase the sign-up bonus received from 10,000 points to 12,000 if you use this link.